maubanel/GMS2-4-Directions/simple-movement/README.md

 ##### `Step 2.`\|`4DIR`|:small_blue_diamond: :small_blue_diamond:

 Now lets create a sprite for our player that we will be moving.
 We will create an eyeball so we can see the direction we are moving in.
 Right click on **Sprites** and select **Create | Sprite** and call it `spr_player`.
 Now press the <kbd>Edit Image</kbd> button to go to the editor.
-Select the **Circle tool** and the yellow color and draw a round circle to fill the sprite,  Add an eyeball pointing the right (0 degrees) so that we have the player oriented in our starting direction.
+Select the **Circle tool** and the yellow color and draw a round circle to fill the sprite,  Add two eyeballs pointing the right (0 degrees) so that we have the player oriented in our starting direction as if we are looking at the person from above.

 ![create spr_player and add a circle and eyeball facing left](images/SprPlayer.gif)